Sandravaphilips/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to store data that you (as the web application developer) would like to have preserved across different page loads.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt not only hashes passwords, it also slows down hashing speed significantly by allowing a number of iterations of the hashing algorithm specified by you, the developer.

 - [ ] What does bcrypt do to slow down attackers?

+Because bcrypt is able to slow down hashing speed, the cracking process by an attacker is also slowed down until it’s no longer a viable strategy.

 - [ ] What are the three parts of the JSON Web Token?

+The header which consists of two things: the type of the token which is JWT and the algorithm being used, The payload which is the actual data,
+The signature which is the sum of the encoded header, the encoded payload, a secret, and lastly the algorithm which is specified in the header.

 ## Minimum Viable Product